1chooo/my-uni-courses/ce/ce3002/03-processes/README.md

 ### Process Termination

-- Process executes last statement and then asks the operating system to delete it using the exit() system call.
+- Process executes last statement and then asks the operating system to delete it using the `exit()` system call.
-  - Returns  status data from child to parent (via wait())
+  - Returns status data from child to parent (via `wait()`)
-  - Process’ resources are deallocated by operating system
+  - Process' resources are deallocated by operating system
-- Parent may terminate the execution of children processes  using the abort() system call.
+- Parent may terminate the execution of children processes using the `abort()` system call.
 Some reasons for doing so:
   - Child has exceeded allocated resources
   - Task assigned to child is no longer required
   - The parent is exiting, and the operating systems does not allow  a child to continue if its parent terminates
 - Some operating systems do not allow child to exists if its parent has terminated.
 If a process terminates, then all its children must also be terminated.
   - cascading termination.
 All children, grandchildren, etc., are terminated.
   - The termination is initiated by the operating system.
-- The parent process may wait for termination of a child process by using the wait()system call.
+- The parent process may wait for termination of a child process by using the `wait()` system call.
 The call returns status information and the pid of the terminated process `pid = wait(&status);`
-- If no parent waiting (did not invoke wait()) process is a zombie
+- If no parent waiting (did not invoke `wait()`) process is a zombie
-- If parent terminated without invoking wait(), process is an orphan
+- If parent terminated without invoking` wait()`, process is an orphan

 ### Android Process Importance Hierarchy